agarciduenas/Fraud_Bot/README.md

 ## Examples

-The following is an example of how the prprogram works.
+The following is an example of how the program works.